 The Commission considers that providing any less specificity than this in the Rules may create the potential for inefficient operational processes.
 Where the Rules require AEMO to develop methodologies and guidelines, it follows that some interpretation of the Rules is required.
 If the Rules are less specific, this interpretation is less clear, and more likely to be challenged.
-The Commission considers that this creates an increased likelihood of extended disputes where participants disagree with a decision to apply two MLFs, with related costs for AEMO and customers.
-Alternatively, the Commission considers that there is a risk that AEMO would not seek to apply two MLFs at all, in order to minimise its exposure to risk of dispute from affected participants.
+While acknowledging International Power's Rules principles based approach discussed above, the Commission considers that such an approach could create uncertainty regarding any decision by AEMO to apply dual MLFs.
+This creates an increased likelihood of extended disputes where participants disagree with AEMO's decision, with related costs for AEMO and customers.
+Alternatively, the Commission considers there is a risk that AEMO would not seek to apply two MLFs in the first place, in order to minimise its exposure to risk of dispute from affected participants.

-Generally, the Commission considers that the Draft Rule reflects an appropriate allocation of responsibilities between AEMO and the AEMC.
-While the Commission agrees that the identified problem is material and that the application of two volume weighted MLFs is likely to represent the optimal solution, the AEMC is not the appropriate market body to make a determination on the numerical criteria for the application of two MLFs.
-AEMO, as the market operator responsible for the analysis and development of MLFs for each connection point, is best placed to determine this criteria.
+The Commission considers that the Rule as made reflects an appropriate allocation of responsibilities between AEMO and the AEMC regarding the development of an effective application criterion.
+While the Commission agrees that the identified problem is material and that the application of two volume weighted MLFs is likely to represent the optimal solution, the AEMC is not the appropriate market body to make a determination on the specific criteria for when dual MLFs should be applied.
+AEMO, as the market operator responsible for the analysis and development of MLFs for each connection point, is best placed to determine this criterion.

-Accordingly, the Commission emphasises that this Draft Determination makes no comment on the appropriateness, or otherwise, of the 30% NEB as the criteria for when AEMO applies two MLFs.
-The appropriateness of this value must be determined by AEMO and, if a different value is to be utilised in the future, AEMO would be required to undertake a Rules Consultation Procedure, as required under clause 3.6.2(d) to make this change.
+The Commission therefore wishes to emphasise that this Final Determination makes no comment on the appropriateness, or otherwise, of the 30% NEB as the criteria for when AEMO applies two MLFs.
+The appropriateness of this value must be determined by AEMO and, if a different value is to be utilised in the future, AEMO is required to undertake a Rules Consultation Procedure, as required under clause 3.6.2(d), to make this change.